Constitution

 a.
 The Annual General Meeting, which is held every year, is the Society’s highest authority, and is preferably held by the end of March.

 f.
-At the General Meeting, proposals for amendments to the constitution of the Society, that are not listed on the agenda that have been made available at the convening of the General Meeting, cf. §11, may not be dealt with.
+At the Annual General Meeting, proposals for amendments to the constitution of the Society, that are not listed on the agenda that have been made available at the convening of the Annual General Meeting, cf. §11, may not be dealt with.
 Other proposals can be dealt with when two thirds (2/3) of those present with the right to vote so decide, when approving the agenda.

 g.
 Minutes shall be kept for the Annual and the Special General Meeting.

-2. The tasks of the General Meeting.
+2. The tasks of the Annual General Meeting.

 a.
 Select the moderator.